cert-orangecyberdefense/datalake/tutorial.md

     "bf1f33c3a56e1dfda6a2f4f3d3e4361a"
 ]

+# You also need to define additional properties for these hashkeys, shared by all hashkeys within the same sighting.

-# Prepare threat types for this sighting
+## Prepare threat types for this sighting
 threat_types = [ThreatType.PHISHING, ThreatType.SCAM]

-# Prepare start and end timestamps for this sighting
+## Prepare start and end timestamps for this sighting
 start = datetime.datetime.now(datetime.timezone.utc) - datetime.timedelta(hours=1)
 end = datetime.datetime.now(datetime.timezone.utc)

-# Submit sighting
+# Submit the hashkeys in a single sighting
 dtl.Sightings.submit_sighting(
     hashkeys=hashkeys,
     start_timestamp=start,